gakonst/ethers-rs/book/providers/providers.md

 Providers play a central role in `ethers-rs`, enabling you to establish asynchronous [Ethereum JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) compliant clients.

- your program to a node to get data, interact with smart contracts, listen to the mempool and much more.
+Providers let your program connect to a node to get data, interact with smart contracts, listen to the mempool and much more.
 There are a few different types of default providers that are built into the library.
 The default providers are `Http`,`WS`,`Ipc`,`RWClient`,`Quorum`,`Mock` and `RetryClient`.
 In addition to all of these options, you can also create your own custom provider, which we will walk through later in this chapter.
 For now let take a look at what the `Provider` actually looks like.

 ```rust